emaralive/buddypress/docs/user/site-health.md

 > [!Note]
 > *A constant is an identifier (name) for a simple value.
 As the name suggests, that value cannot change during the execution of the script (except for magic constants, which aren't actually constants).
 Constants are case-sensitive.
 By convention, constant identifiers are always uppercase*.
 [PHP Manual - Constants](https://www.php.net/manual/en/language.constants.php)

-Some of these Constants are user-definable and will alter the default behavior of BuddyPress.
+Some of these Constants are user-definable and will alter the behavior of BuddyPress when the defaults are overridden.
 This list is made available for your purvey in the event a misdefined Constant may be causing unexpected behavior.

 | Constant | Default Value |
 | :------- | :------------ |